Frequently Asked Questions...

-A: The total carving cost can only be worked out once we know a few details from you about your carving request which can be emailed to us.
-These are:
+We can work out the total cost of the carving once we know a few details from you about your carving request which can be emailed to us.

 The lead time will depend on the size, content and detail of your piece, this can be advised to you at the time of quotation.

 Yes.
-Once you have received your new carving, it should already have 1-2 coats of sealant applied to it from us (unless specified otherwise) This could be an Oil, or Varnish, paint, etc... what we use will depend on what the timber is and where it is going to be positioned.
-Its safe to say in Australia most wood sealing products are required to be re-coated every 6 to 12 months for best results and life of your piece.
+Once you have received your new carving, it should already have 1-2 coats of sealant applied to it from us (unless specified otherwise).
+This could be an oil, or varnish, paint, etc...
+What we use will depend on what the timber is and where it is going to be positioned.
+It's safe to say in Australia most wood sealing products are required to be re-coated every 6 to 12 months for best results and life of your piece.
 We highly recommend that you do this to prevent sun, weather or physical damage to your carving.
 Re-coating your beloved sculpture at least once a year will go a long way in your piece staying in top shape for many years to come.
 We will always advise you on what we have originally used on your piece at the time of sale for when it comes time to re-coat it further down the track.

 Keeping your sculpture in a shaded position and out of the harsh weather is recommended for the best life of your piece, and even when this is not possible it is still good to ensure your sculpture is secured on a hard dry surface where moisture cannot pool underneath, but can drain and breathe, so rot and deterioration are prevented to set in overtime.